-If your kids take a sandwich to school, you probably use the plastic baggies.
+If your kids take a sandwich to school, you may use plastic baggies.
 Those go into the trash every day.
 I know some bring those back home and they are reused the next day, but that may not happen all of the time.

-There are reusable baggies and even plastic cases you can use to keep that sandwich from coming into contact with other food, and making sure the bread does not dry out before lunch!
+You can use reusable baggies and even plastic cases to keep that sandwich from coming into contact with other food and ensure the bread does not dry out before lunch!

 Reusable baggies.
 These can be the perfect solution for many.
 I like to find the ones that are made by other moms (as I help support them).
 They come in all sorts of fun colors and styles.